 Advantages of Double Action Pistols

 While single action pistols have their advantages, double action pistols offer a number of benefits as well.
-Double action pistols are handguns that allow the shooter to both cock the hammer manually and fire the gun with a single pull of the trigger.
+Double action pistols are handguns that allow the shooter to both prime the hammer manually and fire the gun with a single pull of the trigger.
 This provides a number of advantages over other types of pistols.

 One advantage of double action pistols is that they are incredibly simple to use.
-Because the shooter does not need to manually cock the hammer before each shot, the gun can be fired quickly and easily in a self-defense situation.
+Because the shooter does not need to manually prime the hammer before each shot, the gun can be fired quickly and easily in a self-defense situation.